sertaco/dotfiles/README.md

 # .dotfiles
-.dotfiles is personal and customized for one's use cases.
+.dotfiles is personal and customized for one's own use cases.
 This one is for myself and you are free to take anything you like at your own risk.

 I would advice starting small and building your .dotfiles in time.